Symmetry in complex unit gain graphs and their spectra

 \linedabstractkw{ Complex unit gain graphs may exhibit various kinds of symmetry.
-In this work, we explore structural symmetry, spectral symmetry and sign-symmetry in gain graphs, and their respective relations to one-another.
-Our main result is a construction that transforms an arbitrary gain graph into infinitely many switching-distinct gain graphs whose spectral symmetry does not imply sign-symmetry.
-This provides a more general answer to the gain graph analogue of an existence question that was recently treated in the context of signed graphs. }{ Complex unit gain graph, eigenvalues, symmetry }
+In this work, we explore structural symmetry, spectral symmetry and sign-symmetry in such graphs, and their respective relations to one-another.
+Our main result is a construction that transforms an arbitrary complex unit gain graph into infinitely many switching-distinct ones whose spectral symmetry does not imply sign-symmetry.
+This provides a more general answer to the analogue of an existence question that was recently treated in the context of signed graphs. }{ Complex unit gain graph, eigenvalues, symmetry }